Death and funeral of Margaret Thatcher

 On 8 April 2013, former British prime minister Margaret Thatcher, Baroness Thatcher, died of a stroke at the Ritz Hotel, London, at the age of 87.
 On 17 April, she was honoured with a ceremonial funeral.
-Due to polarised opinions about her achievements and legacy, the reaction to her death was mixed across the UK, including contrasting praise, criticism, and celebration of her life and death.
+Due to polarised opinions about her achievements and legacy, the reaction to her death was mixed across the UK, including contrasting praise, criticism, and celebrations of her life as well as celebrations of her death.

-The funeral, including a formal procession through Central London that was followed by a church service at St Paul's Cathedral attended by Queen Elizabeth II, cost around £3.6 million, including £3.1 million for security.
+The funeral included a formal procession through Central London followed by a church service at St Paul's Cathedral attended by Queen Elizabeth II.
+It cost around £3.6 million, including £3.1 million for security.
 Thatcher's body was subsequently cremated at Mortlake Crematorium.

-Her ashes were buried at the Royal Hospital Chelsea, London, in a private ceremony on 28 September 2013, alongside those of her husband Denis.
+Her ashes were buried at the Royal Hospital Chelsea, London, in a private ceremony on 28 September 2013, alongside those of her husband, Denis.

 Illness and death

 Thatcher suffered several small strokes in 2002 and was advised by her doctors not to engage in any more public speaking.
 On 23 March she announced the cancellation of her planned speaking engagements and that she would accept no more.
 Despite her illness, she pre-recorded a eulogy for the funeral of Ronald Reagan in June 2004.
-She attended her 80th birthday celebration in 2005 with the Queen and 650 other guests.
+She attended her 80th birthday celebration in 2005 with Queen Elizabeth II and 650 other guests.
 However, her health continued to decline; she was briefly hospitalised in 2008 after feeling unwell during a dinner, and again after falling and fracturing her arm in 2009.
-In June 2009, her daughter Carol spoke to the press about her mother's struggle with dementia.
+In June 2009, her daughter, Carol, spoke to the press about her mother's struggle with dementia.

-Baroness Thatcher died at 11:28 BST (10:28 UTC) on 8 April 2013, at the Ritz Hotel in Piccadilly after suffering a stroke.
+Thatcher died at 11:28 BST (10:28 UTC) on 8 April 2013, at the Ritz Hotel in Piccadilly after suffering a stroke.
 She had been staying in a suite there since December 2012, after having difficulty using the stairs at her house in Chester Square.
 She had been invited to stay at the Ritz by its owners David and Frederick Barclay, who were long-time supporters.
 Lord Bell, Thatcher's spokesman, confirmed her death to the Press Association, who issued the first wire report to newsrooms at 12:47 BST (11:47 UTC).
 The Union Flag was flown at half-mast at Downing Street, Buckingham Palace, Parliament and other palaces, and flowers were laid outside her home.